YazidEl7/Info_Project/README.md

 **Might work on the below stuff l8r** :
 - Still needs to be tested in restricting Environments (I tested it in a windows 10 PC with a standard user and it worked, but l8r when we pull logs too we'll have to test it again)
 - Perhaps We get more data, like OS version ...
-- Needs a function on Server_Main that'll change Status to 0, after 3min without a syn with a specific computer.
+- Needs a function on Server_Main that'll change Status to 0, after 3min without a syn with a specific computer (using now an if statement before .accept() but risking condition will come true but the programme still waiting on .accept() line).
 - Before utilization, change IP adress on client, port number if you want and create your own admin user on Django.
 - changing the status field on the website to show colored indicators.